Benzo Withdrawal – How Long Does It Last?

 Understanding Benzodiazepine Withdrawal Symptoms and its Timeline

-It’s important to note that there is not one specific timeline that dictates exactly how long withdrawal from benzodiazepines will last, as each individual experience withdrawal differently.
+It’s important to note that there is not one specific timeline that dictates exactly how long withdrawal from benzodiazepines will last, as each individual experiences withdrawal differently.
 However, there are a few factors that can influence the duration — and the intensity — of benzodiazepine withdrawal.
 Those include:

 - The length of time the benzos were being taken for